JieyuWu/ToyotaMod/FAQ.md

 ### What is the comma two hardware?
 > LeEco LePro 3, Snapdragon 821.
 Battery and driver camera infrared cut filter are removed.
 GPS is u-blox NEO-M8N.

+### I can't See My Screen While Wearing Polarized Sun Glasses
+Try a matte screen protector film which can be trimmed with scissors to fix the screen, that will stop glare and enable you to see the screen with polarized lenses.
+This [one from amazon](https://smile.amazon.com/gp/product/B01BZFRC0Y) has been used and recommended.

 # development

 ### What is the openpilot development workflow? / What are the branches `master`, `devel`, and `release`?